hunterirving/macproxy_plus/README.md

 Serves articles from the text-only version of the site (```text.npr.org```) and transforms relative urls into absolute urls for compatibility with MacWeb 2.0.

 #### wiby.me
-Fixes an issue where clicking "surprise me..." would not redirect users to the final destination.
+Browse Wiby's collection of personal, handmade webpages (fixes an issue where clicking "surprise me..." would not redirect users to their final destination).

 <hr>